intel/luv-yocto/documentation/luv/getting-started.md

 # Formatting a USB Drive for Linux UEFI Validation Project
 ### [LUV Project](https://01.org/linux-uefi-validation)

-The following steps explains *one way* of preparing a USB drive for the Linux UEFI Validation (LUV) Project.
+The following steps explain *one way* of preparing a USB drive for the Linux UEFI Validation (LUV) Project.
 While some operating system components require formatting or pre-formatting, the LUV Project does not.
 There is no need to pre-format your USB drive.
 But do be aware that **the operations in this tutorial will erase